parikshit-rs/Cipher-Craft/README.md

 This is a web based extension which allows users to generate passwords with personalized options.
 It offers various options to the users such as customizable length, inclusion-exclusion of numbers and special characters, and a password strength checker.

-> Hey myself Parikshit, I made this project around August 2022 when I was new to front end development so the interface may seem a bit simple, feel free to make any changes in the CSS file if you want.
+> Hey myself Parikshit, I made this project around August 2022 so the logo may look a bit simple, feel free to use any other png file if you want, but please note that it should be 128x128px in resolution.

 ## Features of this application